fullstack-development/developers-roadmap/frontend/middle-3/fp.md

   * Is funarg problem possible in languages where function cannot escape its scope?
   * Is funarg problem possible in languages with dynamic scoping?
 * How can closures be emulated?
 What problems will arise in those approaches?
-* Why is mutable closure the sufficient tool to add concurrency to the language (give examples with JS)?
 * Compare closures and objects.
 What are the advantages of each one?
+* How can immutable closures be useful?
+Give several examples.
+* Why is mutable closure the sufficient tool to add concurrency to the language (give examples with JS)?

 ### Resources
 * [JS scope: static, dynamic, and runtime-augmented](https://codeburst.io/js-scope-static-dynamic-and-runtime-augmented-5abfee6223fe)